Missouri House leaders believe Governor Jay Nixon may be on the verge of signing a controversial bill that reverses Proposition B.

-Nixon signed the legislation Wednesday.
-It eliminates a cap on owning 50 breeding dogs and rolls back various requirements on dogs' living conditions.
-Instead, breeders would need to provide appropriate space for dogs based on regulations set by the Department of Agriculture.
-Operators would pay more for licenses and help finance a program that crack down on unlicensed breeders.
+The bill eliminates a cap on owning 50 breeding dogs and rolls back various new requirements on dogs' living conditions.
+Instead, breeders would need to provide appropriate space for their animals based on regulations set by the Department of Agriculture.

 Missouri Governor Jay Nixon gets a closer look at Truman, an eight-week-old Peekanees puppy that was rescued from poor breeding conditions, before a press conference in St. Louis on April 9, 2009.
 Nixon wants to increase oversight of dog breeders.

 Nixon Proposal Would Boost Oversight of Dog Breeders